153 Assisted Living Communities near Santa Rosa

 - Are visitors allowed at any time, or are there specific hours?

+You can learn a lot about the communities you’re interested in online, but nothing beats an in-person visit.
 Knowing the right questions to ask of staff when on a community tour is a great way to get a handle on what levels of quality and service the community provides.
-For more questions, see our complete list of 73 questions to ask prospective assisted living communities.
+For more questions, see our complete list of 74 questions to ask prospective assisted living communities.